 Denver Child Custody Attorney

 If you are looking for aggressive representation with your divorce or child custody case, then STOP and seek the counsel of Robert Biondino, Jr. now!
-There are many Denver divorce lawyers to choose from, but when it comes to winning cases, Rob is the Denver child custody attorney and divorce lawyer to choose.
+There are many Denver divorce lawyers from which to choose, but when it comes to winning cases, Rob is THE Denver child custody attorney and divorce lawyer to choose.
 Rob is ALWAYS on the Job.
 Get the representation you need and deserve today…Call (303) 931-5516.

 Let’s look at the parenting laws prevailing in Colorado.
 Child custody in Colorado has been divided into two parts: parental decision making and parenting time.